SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-02-vaccine-waste.md

 Today comes news that we've wasted about 15.1 million doses of COVID-19 doses here in the US.
 Is that a lot, or a little?
 How does it compare with history?
-Is the difference, if any, just random or is it real (statistically significant)?
+Is the difference, if any, just random or is it real, i.e., statistically significant?

 ## Scare headlines from the mathematically illiterate